John Smol: Honours and awards

 Among over 100 awards and fellowships, Smol is the recipient of the Gerhard Herzberg Canada Gold Medal for Science and Engineering, given by the Natural Sciences and Engineering Research Council of Canada (NSERC) to honour Canada's top scientist or engineer.
 He also holds the distinction of being awarded four individual medals from the Royal Society of Canada, namely: the Miroslaw Romanowski Medal for significant contributions to the resolution of environmental problems; the Flavelle Medal for outstanding contribution to biological science; the McNeil Medal for the Public Awareness of Science; and the Sir John William Dawson Medal for important and sustained contributions in two domains (in his case, geology and biology) of interdisciplinary research.
-Smol was elected a Fellow of the Royal Society (FRS) in 2018.
+Smol was elected a Fellow of the Royal Society of Canada in 1996, Fellow of the Royal Society (FRS) in 2018, and named an International member of the US National Academy of Sciences in 2025.
 He holds seven honorary degrees: LLD, St Francis Xavier University (2003); PhD, University of Helsinki (2007); DSc, University of Waterloo (2012); LLD, Mount Allison University (2016); DSc, Ryerson University (2016); DSc, Western University (University of Western Ontario) (2017); DSc, Acadia University (2024).
-In 2013 he was named an Officer of the Order of Canada.
-The Vega Medal from the Swedish Society for Anthropology and Geography (SSAG) was presented to Smol in 2023.
-Smol was made a Member of the Order of Ontario for the class of 2022.
+The Vega Medal from the Swedish Society for Anthropology and Geography (SSAG) was presented to Smol by the King of Sweden in 2023, and the Norwegian Prime Minister presented him with The Mohn Prize, the world’s largest award for Arctic research, in 2026.
+In 2013 he was named an Officer of the Order of Canada. and was made a Member of the Order of Ontario for the class of 2022.